Why I Switched from Python to Clojure

 With Clojure, you compile down to Java Byte Code when you run your application or library.
 You get the benefits and performance optimizations of a compiled language, but can treat it like an interpreted language when developing.
 It’s great!

 Classes Vs Data

 When I moved from Java to Python, I fell in love with Mutable Dictionaries.
-I became very intimate with the dictionary API and defaulted to using them instead of classes because they often met my needs on their own and honestly, the "implied self parameter" on python methods turned me off.
-Dictionaries are basically just a map data structure.
+I became very intimate with the dictionary API and defaulted to using them instead of classes because they often met my needs on their own and honestly, the “implied self parameter” on python methods turned me off.
+For the non-pythonistas, dictionaries are basically just a map data structure.

 When I learned about Clojure, I was baffled by their lack of classes, but felt liberated by the thought of only writing functions in namespaces.
 I decided to give it a try and immediately started thinking of Dictionaries in Python and how I didn’t enjoy writing classes.
 With Clojure, I’m able to focus on what the data looks like, and not on how an object is expected to act (What’s an instance of a class but a hash-map with some namespaced functions anyways?).

 Like most now-functional programmers, I had THE incident.
 I had a class with several methods, but only two were particularly important.
 Both methods were glorified getters, but the 1st method updated the value that was returned by the 2nd.
 This was extremely misleading when the code executed.
 In fact, almost all of the bugs with this code involed this theme.
 I didn’t know what to do and I thought this was the expected way to write code.
 I later read a great post on immutable data and tried writing my python code this way.
 This worked great – until I started working with other developers.